-According to this 2019 study evaluating two of these of sites, Healthgrades.com and Vitals.com, only about 25 percent of physicians even check their scores on these websites.
+According to a 2019 study evaluating Healthgrades.com and Vitals.com, only about 25 percent of physicians even check their scores on these websites.
 And almost none of those who do check them make changes based on those reviews.

 “Disgruntled or frustrated patients may give undeserving bad reviews based on a single experience that could then discourage other patients from seeking care from that particular physician,” say the authors.

 Fortunately, of the small number of patients (7 percent) who actually leave reviews, even fewer leave bad reviews, let alone scathing writeups.
 In fact, most reviews are positive, with an average rating of eight out of 10.

 Unfortunately, one bad post in a small pool of reviews can be disproportionately amplified by the power of the internet and the popularity of these websites.
 Among the most popular are:

 Each of these sites hosts millions of reviews, and they are just the top tier.